dannycab/phy482msu_s2020/notes/16-slides.md

 <img src="./images/capacitor_face_on.png" align="left" style="width: 400px";/>

-Use the Maxwell-Ampere Law to derive a formula for the manetic at a distance $r>R$ from the center of the plate in terms of the current, $I$.
+Use the Maxwell-Ampere Law to derive a formula for the magnetic at a distance $r>R$ from the center of the plate in terms of the current, $I$.

 1. $B=\frac{\mu_0 I}{2\pi r}$